Destination – Nauru

 Now, not many people have heard of Nauru.
-Most Australians have probably heard of it (as it is mentioned in the media occasionally) but possibly are unaware of where it actually is.
+Most Australians have probably heard of it (as it is mentioned in the media occasionally), but possibly are unaware of where it actually is (click on the map below to find out).
 The island is only 21 square km and with the world’s second smallest population makes it also the smallest Republic.
 During the 1960s & 1970s, Nauru enjoyed the highest per capita income of any sovereign state in the world due to its rich phosphate deposits.
-Unfortunately when the countries phosphate deposits were diminished so did the country’s wealth.
+Unfortunately when the country’s phosphate deposits were diminished so did the country’s wealth.
 Many Nauruans have now emigrated to either Australia or New Zealand leaving a population of fewer than 10,000 people.

 Od-n Aiwo Hotel